painteau/GroCoin/README.md

 ### Transaction fees
-- 1,5% transaction tax fee (1% is automatically redistributed proportionnally among all coin holders & 0,5% is automatically burned)
+- 1% transaction tax fee (69% are automatically redistributed proportionnally among all coin holders, 30% is automatically burned, and 1% goes to our Président)